-At first, this might seem funny; however, you as the adopter of both cat and dog, you will be at a disadvantage.
+At first, this might seem funny; however, you, as the adopter of both cat and dog, will be at a disadvantage.
 In the first instance, it means that you will be spending double on cat food, but it is highly unhealthy for your canine companion to be eating excess food, especially when the content is not good for it.
 Besides, your cat will become malnourished in the process.
-Fortunately, there are training you can leverage to stop the dog from snacking on the cat’s food.
+Fortunately, there are training methods you can leverage to stop the dog from snacking on the cat’s food.
 This will not only solve the problem but will go a long way in alleviating your kitty’s resentment of the family dog!
 If you find yourself in this predicament, continue reading for tips on how to stop your dog from eating cat food.

 Why do Dogs Love Snacking on Cat Food?

 It is an established fact that the cat’s kibble is replete with protein and fat as the felines are known to be obligate carnivores.
 It so happens that dogs savor the taste and smell of fat and higher protein.
 Bedsides, cat food, is designed to have a sweet aroma which never fails in drawing the dog’s attention to the kitty’s bowl; if you happen to be the type that believes in free-feeding your cat, the household dog would be grateful to know that his favorite treat is always available.